 There is a tradition of putting small stones on the grave markers in Jewish cemeteries.
 If you are interested in more information or have wondered about this tradition, there are many differing explanations, some religious - some not.

-Annie followed Rubin in 1907 with their son Leo (Levi) Goldberg.
+Annie followed Rubin in 1907 with their son Leo (Levi) Goldberg, b.1902.
 She boarded the S.S.
 Zeeland out of Antwerp, of the Clydebank shipline, to New York and through Ellis Island.
-By 1910 they had moved from Philadelphia to Racine and Kenosha, Wisconsin and then to Milwaukee, where Rubin Goldberg passed in 1931 at age 49.
+By 1910 they all had moved from Philadelphia to Racine and Kenosha, Wisconsin and then to Milwaukee, where Rubin Goldberg passed in 1931 at age 49.
 The only way I know of his father is from the inscription on his grave marker, which says he is the son of Simche.
-Annie listed her father-in-law as Ychiku Goldberg on her arrival, ship's manifest as her closest relative in Kolky, where she came from.
-She did not write or read English, so the spellings may be off.
+That could be a nickname or real name - I have no way to know.
+When Annie was on her way to America, she listed on the ship manifest her father-in-law as Ychiku Goldberg , as her closest relative who lived in Kolki, where she came from.
+Her birth location is Gorodok on Naturalization papers but as Warsaw, Poland on another document, so none of it is 100% proven data.
+She spoke Yiddish - and English - but did not write or read English.
+Our family refused to discuss their past, so the names, locations and all spellings may be incorrect.

 Rubin Goldberg Family circa 1915

 Translation ... to English "here is buried our dear father reuven son of mr simcha died 24th of nisan 5691 may his soul be bound up in the bond of life"